JoshBirnbaum/distributed-methodology/Methodology.md

 1. Use Slack for team communication.
     - The `#general` and `#random` channels are available for studio-wide communication.
-    - Each team sets up its own channels as needed, giving each a recognizable prefix corresponding to the project.
+    - The team may set up its own channels as needed, giving each a recognizable prefix corresponding to the project.